isaacazuelos/splitter/README.md

 ## Use

 Make sure it's in your `PATH` if you're not running it specifically.
-Use the built-in help for basic guidance.
+Use the built-in `--help` for basic guidance.

 Typical usage would look like: